-• In SQL statements, which are sent to the database server through the mi\exec() or mi\exec\prepared\statement() functions
+- In C-language statements, such as variable declarations and if statements - In SQL statements, which are sent to the database server through the mi\exec() or mi\exec\prepared\statement() functions

-In C-Language Statements
+In C-language statements

 The C compiler must recognize the code set that you use in your C-language statements.

 The capabilities of your C compiler might limit your ability to use non-ASCII characters within the C-language statements in a UDR source file.
 For example, some C-language compilers support multibyte characters in literals or comments only.